Having previously watched the movie Blackkklansman we feel that there are multiple avenues of discussion. This is a story of racial tension.

 Well… no words.

-We love how beautifully afro hair has been captured and weaved into the narrative of Blackkklansman, there are multiple symbols and meanings.
+In the narrative of Blackkklansman, there are multiple symbols and meanings.
 Yet there is an inward “twoness” that Black people face in society and in the workplace.
 This movie captures that.

 - Assimilating and code switching are unique aspects of Black identity that cannot be related to by other races.
 More often than not, Black people are expected to display an ‘appropriate appearance’ and ‘appropriate feelings’ to adhere to social rules that have been set by the ‘dominant’ group that has the power – White people.